 Don’t forget to drink plenty of water.
 Long waking hours, dancing and summer sun can increase your need.
 Safe drinking water is available from the standpipes scattered around the site, and bottled water is available at many stalls.
 If you’re using your hands to drink, wash them first.
 For information about the water supply, see the Advice and Facilities area of the website.

 If you’re bringing your own alcohol to the Festival, remember that amounts considered beyond reasonable personal use will be confiscated at the gate.
 All glass bottles will also be confiscated – you must decant all contents into plastic bottles before you come to site.
 Beer tents on site are run by the Workers Beer Company and Avalon bars.
 The prices are equivalent to London pub prices.

 Please take care: drugs/alcohol cocktails can be lethal.
 Know your limits, and those of your friends.
 Drunk people can be very irksome!
 You’ll all have a much better Festival if you avoid over-doing it.
 If you are concerned that one of your friends requires assistance ask a steward or security personnel to point you towards The Medical Centre or Welfare Tent.

 Don’t drive under the influence of drink or drugs when leaving the Festival.
 For more information visit www.brake.org.uk.

-Glastonbury Festival operates a 'Challenge 21’ policy.
-If you look under 21, you will not be served alcohol unless you are wearing an over 18 wristband.
-Over 18 wristbands will be available from campsite stewards, on presentation of a valid form of photo ID.
+The Festival operates a ‘Challenge 21’ policy for alcohol sales.
+If you look under 21, you will not be served alcohol unless you can prove you are over 18 – by presenting ID, or by wearing a ‘Challenge 21′ wristband.
+These will be available from the Property Lock-ups on site, on presentation of a valid form of photo ID.
 The following are acceptable forms of ID:

 - Valid Passport

-- If you don't want to bring your passport or driving license, use a PASS ID.
+- If you don’t want to bring your passport or driving licence, use a PASS ID.
 See http://www.pass-scheme.org.uk/ for details.